Cisco ISE Administrator Accounts: CLI and GUI Access

 Once the group has been created, it is possible to associate a new user named testUserRBAC with it.

-The same approach applies to data masking via the Data Access tab.
+The same approach applies to data masking through the Data Access tab.
 A new permission object is created by selecting Add and naming it testDataAccess.
 All information available in ISE can be shown or hidden according to the visibility requirements of the selected group.
-In this example, only the information related to network devices associated with the location All Locations → IT → Veneto has been made visible.
+In this example, only information related to network devices associated with the location All Locations → IT → Veneto has been made visible.

 After creating these permission objects, the final step is to combine them into an RBAC policy.
 RBAC policies associate a group with the defined visibility settings.
 As in other areas of ISE, several default RBAC policies are available and can be applied simply by assigning newly created users to the corresponding default groups.
 Note that the default RBAC policies cannot be modified or disabled.